mdrobisch/CalliopeGamePad/README.md

 * Optional Pull-Up resistors are available.
 This can also be used for filtering of the buttons with additional capacitors.
 There is **no need** to solder this for a working gamepad.
 * CalliopeGamePad is made in KiCAD 9 (instead of EasyEDA)

 You can remix the project and adjust as you like.
+The hardware is licensed under Creative Commons (CC BY-SA).
 Please visit the projects of M.Klein and have fun.

 ## Build your own